lawnickm/weather_tracker/README.md

 There are a few key options for a REST API request:

-GET — The most common option, returns some data from the API based on the endpoint you visit and any parameters you provide POST — Creates a new record that gets appended to the database PUT — Looks for a record at the given URI you provide.
+- GET — The most common option, returns some data from the API based on the endpoint you visit and any parameters you provide
+- POST — Creates a new record that gets appended to the database
+- PUT — Looks for a record at the given URI you provide.
 If it exists, update the existing record.
-If not, create a new record DELETE — Deletes the record at the given URI
+If not, create a new record
+- DELETE — Deletes the record at the given URI
-PATCH — Update individual fields of a record
+- PATCH — Update individual fields of a record

 #### Serialize the model

+Serializers allow complex data such as querysets and model instances to be converted to native datatypes that can then be easily rendered into JSON, XML or other content types.

+The serializer below will parse the queryset and return a JSON content with specific parameters for each object.
+These parameters are 'some_string', 'some_integer', and 'some_date'.

 ```
 # APP_NAME/serializers.py